 5. Responsiveness in the Servqual Model

-Responsiveness refers to the eagerness to assist customers with respect and provide quick service to satisfy them.
+Responsiveness refers to the eagerness to assist customers courteously and to provide prompt service to meet their needs.
 This dimension focuses on two essential factors: willingness and promptness.
-So, you have to ensure the customer receives their service quickly and feels you are very interested in helping them.
+You must ensure that the customer receives their service promptly and perceives that you are highly interested in helping them.
 Responsiveness will be defined by the time customers wait for an answer or solution.
 In short, responsiveness solves the customer’s problem as soon as possible by providing the expected information or replacing the product.
-To ensure responsive service quality, the employee keeps no customer waiting and replaces the product quickly before the promised period ends.
+To ensure responsive service quality, the employee does not leave any customer waiting and replaces the product promptly before the promised period ends.

 Example of the Responsiveness Dimension